Agoric/documentation/main/zoe/api/records.md

-promises for handle for querying Zoe about the offer, the payouts when the offer is complete, the result of invoking the contract-specific hook associated with the invitation, and if appropriate for the specified `exit` policy, a remote object with a `cancel` operation to cancel the offer.
+promises for handle for querying Zoe about the offer, the payouts when the offer is complete, the result of invoking the contract-specific hook associated with the invitation, and if appropriate for the specified `exit` policy, a remote object with a `complete` operation to complete the offer.

  The `offerHandle` promise fulfills once the payments in the offer have